 This material and its carpet-like structure promise to conduct heat away from the chip more efficiently than traditional heat-sink materials such as aluminum and copper and thus provide 10 degrees Celsius more cooling, said associate professor Timothy Fisher, who is leading the project.

 Previous similar cooling approaches faced problems because the temperatures required to grow nanotubes on the chips damaged the processors, Fisher said.
 The Purdue technique works at lower temperatures.

+Various companies and groups are beginning to address significant data-center energy-reduction challenges.
 Industry and governmental organizations.
 Several companies, including APC, Dell, HP, IBM, and Sun, founded the Green Grid ( www.thegreengrid.org) to focus on the best practices and management approaches for lowering data centers' energy consumption.

 The DoE recently released the Server Energy Measurement Protocol ( www.energystar.gov/index.cfm?c=products.pr_servers_ datacenters) and is working with companies to test and adopt it.

 "The protocol establishes a procedure for attaching an energy-usage measurement to existing performance measurements for servers,"said Jonathon Koomey, a Lawrence Berkeley National Laboratory staff scientist who is working on the project.